CSLewin/APBW/mess/Combat Procedure.md

 	- Failure: Struck by attack.
 	- Success: Attack blocked.
 Immediately roll shield armor die.

-6. If you fail or don't bother to defend yourself and the enemy successfully Strikes you, roll your Armor Die.
+6. If you fail or don't bother to defend yourself and the enemy successfully Strikes you, roll your Armor Die + Grit.
 Dangerous enemies will impose a negative modifier on this roll; VERY dangerous foes will make you roll more than once.
-If you roll a 1 or lower on your Armor Die, the enemy's blow struck true and you take a hit.
+If you roll a total of 1 or lower on your Armor Die, the enemy's blow struck true and you take a hit.
 Additionally, your armor die decreases one step.
 You can endure a maximum number of hits equal to 2 + 1/2 your level (rounded down) + Grit.
 Hits beyond this limit are tremendously dangerous.

 Starting Armor Die is deterined by the type of armor worn.
 When you take a hit, reduce the Armor Die by one step (Ud8 -> Ud6 -> Ud4 -> 1 -> 0).
 End of Round penalties to momentum do not change as armor is damaged.
 - No Armor: No Armor Die; all successful strikes are hits.